 Follow these tips if you have a food allergy or intolerance:

-An RD can help you understand which foods are safe to eat and how best to avoid items that may cause a reaction.
+Meet with a Registered Dietitian Nutritionist.
+An RDN can help you understand which foods are safe to eat and how best to avoid items that may cause a reaction.
 When foods are cut from your diet, you may be short-changing yourself on important vitamins and minerals.
-An RD can help ensure you get the nutrition you need for your health and lifestyle.
-Find a Registered Dietitian.
+An RDN can help ensure you get the nutrition you need for your health and lifestyle.
+Find a Registered Dietitian Nutritionist.